Updated: 2 days ago

 When the time comes to try and attract your reader’s attention, you really only have just a blink of an eye to hook them on what your website is offering.
 It can sometimes be difficult to comprehend, but before anyone reads a single word of copy you write, they will make a split-second decision to carry on or avoid what you have to say based on your Headlines.
 Headlines are the very first thing they see, and this is why it’s important to make sure you test them with A/B testing.

 When creating possible headlines, you want to make sure to choose your wording carefully so that the headline can direct them toward the information they’re looking for.
-This can help readers to flow through your blog post or copy to reach that ultimate call-to-action.
+This can help readers to flow through your article or copy to reach that ultimate call-to-action.
 An example of an attention-grabbing headline would be “Four Reasons To Book Your Last-Minute Weekend Getaway to the Finger Lakes.”

 2. Photos and Videos